funkinater/CSVOrderImport/README.md

 -- PriceSet: STAT-Provided service level identifier
 -- CollectionLocation: Address that will be used as the collection address for each order placed to the API

+## Set API Key and Priceset Identifier

+Before you can start using this script, you must edit the settings file by adding the API key and priceset identifier.
+Both values can be obtained by request from STAT.

 ## Usage

 ```sh